Otunola/proj-3/README.md

-# proj-3 : MERN STACK IMPLEMENTATION
+# proj-3 : Implement a web solution based on MERN stack in AWS Cloud.
 1. as usual we have to update and upgrade ubuntu with the commands : sudo apt update
 2. and the command : sudo apt upgrade
 3. Then Lets get the location of Node.js software from Ubuntu repositories with the command: curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -